swaptacular/swpt_creditors_ui/pr0-documents.rst

 The "reason format" line contains a short string that indicates how the remaining document content (the "reason for the payment" field) should be interpreted.
-This MAY be an empty string, which indicates "plain text".
+The reason format MAY be an empty string, which indicates "plain text".

 **Important note:** All standard *transfer note formats* [#note-formats]_ can be used as "reason format"s too.
 That is: the same format names